-How Prince George Is Really Getting Ready to Be King
+How Kate Middleton and Prince William Are Getting Prince George Ready to Be King - E!
+Online

 He gushed that Kate was doing "a fantastic job" as a mom so far.

-Once Charles and Diana had officially separated, their parenting styles started to diverge in at least one respect: She became more public with the boys while he preferred to keep family time to themselves.
+Once Charles and Diana had officially separated in 1992, their parenting styles started to diverge in at least one respect: She became more public with the boys while he preferred to keep family time to themselves.

-"I feel very strongly that they should be protected as much as possible from being dragged from pillar to post," he said at the time, per Bedell Smith.
+"I feel very strongly that they should be protected as much as possible from being dragged from pillar to post," Charles said at the time, per Bedell Smith.
 "I don't want them to do too many official things until they have to."

 Diana later told Bashir that the reason she was so adamant about taking them on all sorts of outings was, "I want them to have an understanding of people's emotions, people's insecurities, people's distress, and people's hopes and dreams."